Skip to content

 Module Sets

-Module sets let you define reusable groups of modules that can be shared across environments:
+Module sets let you define reusable groups of modules that can be shared across environments and sources:

 modulesets: